leanprover-community/mathlib3/docs/extras/tactic_writing.md

 ### Parsing locations and expressions

-Our next tactic my multiply from the left an equality by a given expression (or fail if this operation wouldn't make sense).
+Our next tactic multiply from the left an equality by a given expression (or fail if this operation wouldn't make sense).
 We want to mechanize the following proof.
 ```lean
 example (a b c : ℤ) (hyp : a = b) : c*a = c*b :=